aluxnimm/outlookcaldavsynchronizer/README.md

 We recommend updating to the latest .Net Framework but the minimal required version is .NET 4.6.1, which is not supported on Windows XP.
 If you need Outlook CalDav Synchronizer for Windows XP you can download a backport to .Net 4.0 from a forked project [here](https://sourceforge.net/projects/outlookcaldavsynchronizerxp/), thanks to [Salvatore Isaja](https://sourceforge.net/u/salvois/profile/) for the awesome work!

 ### Changelog ###

+#### 3.5.0 ####
+- Released 2019/02/26
+- New features
+	- Add profile type for EGroupware.
+	- Add profile type for FastMail.
+	- Map formatted description from Google calendar.
+	- Execute server access for Contact sync in Background.
+	- Remove general option 'Fix invalid settings'.
+- Bug fixes
+	- Improve GetOwner and check also for organizer property if owner property not found (Workaround for OpenX-change).
+	- Improve SOGo profile and add VLIST distribution list mapping to default profile settings.
+	- Improve bulk profile creation and set correct synchronization mode and update server email and scheduling settings.
+	- Use same value type and tzid for RECURRENCE-ID as for DTSTART to be compliant with RFC 5545.
+	- Fix generation of originalOutlookDatesWithExceptions.
+Always use target timezone.

 #### 3.4.0 ####
 - Released 2019/01/13